wh1tebrun/string-to-aiger/README.md

 ## NFA construction

-After parsing, the r```x AST is translated into an NFA.
+After parsing, the regex AST is translated into an NFA.

 The NFA representation contains: